 You will enjoy 8 awesome safari drives in this very splendid corner of the Serengeti.
 With one of the highest concentrations of predators in all of Africa, the plains offer up exhilarating photography.
 With beautiful ‘koppies‘ dotted around this pocket of the Serengeti, the theme and mood of the photography that you did in the crater will continue.
 Your photographs will capture a timeless and expansive Africa and nothing will say this more than a large male lion sitting on top of a rocky ‘koppie‘, with the wind blowing through his mane, surrounded by the ample grass plains.
 The Serengeti is is one of Africa’s wildlife meccas and it is the ultimate home to both cheetah and lions.
 Your memory cards will fill up here fast, so bring extra!

 Our camp in the Serengeti was initially chosen for its superb location but recently it was completely rebuilt and lucky for you, it is now the most luxurious camp located within the national park.
 Your room is large and spacious, with plenty of space to download and recharge your cameras.
 The friendly staff will simply blow you away!

 On this day, a safari drive into the heart of the park will see you taking a short 40 minute flight back to Arusha for your onward travel home.
 A day room can be booked for you upon request.
-If there is time, we will enjoy one last meal together at a restaurant located outside of Arusha and lunch is on me!
+If there is time, we will enjoy one last meal together at a restaurant in a leafy suburb of Arusha and lunch is on me!

 This is the end of the scheduled tour.